Briefly speaking, the domain life consists of these periods:

 A domain is deleted - returns to the Available state

 Below you can find a visualization of the domain life cycle and an explanation for each period:

 The domain starts its life cycle by being Available.
 Once you have chosen your desired domain name, you can check if it is available HERE.

-If your chosen domain is available then you can make the domain Active by purchasing it.
+If your chosen domain is available then you can make the domain Active by purchasing and configuring it.
 Usually, the Active period lasts 1 year until expiration.
 During this period the domain owner needs to renew it in order to keep the ownership.

 Once the domain reaches its expiry date and has not been renewed, it enters the Grace period which varies from 30 days to 45 days.
 During this period you have a chance to redeem your domain name with no risk of deletion.
 The Grace period does not include any additional fees - you can simply renew the domain with the standard renewal price.

 After the Grace Period, the domain enters the Redemption period (sometimes referred to as the Redemption Grace period), which lasts for 30 days.
 Usually, the renewal of the domain name during this period has an additional fee.
 The fee varies depending on the TLD.